Rok enjoying Dickenson Bay beach in St. John’s, Antigua and Barbuda

 Antigua and Barbuda was part of my Caribbean Islands Trip in 2017.

 Our plane of Caribbean Airline company Liat landed at St. John’s International Airport in mid-morning.
-I took a minivan to downtown.
-Everything was so relaxed; the driver was kindly picking up and dropping off the passengers.
+I travelled by minivan to downtown.
+Everything was so relaxed.
+The driver was kindly picking up and dropping off the passengers.
 Colorful painted wooden houses, hardly any traffic, smiley faces.
-Exactly as I imagined Caribbean islands where people live in harmony with nature, music and go with the flow, without stress or rush.
+It felt exactly like I imagined Caribbean islands – people living in harmony with nature and music, moving with the flow without stress or rush.

-Life is a beach; land of sea and sun; the land of 365 beaches,” are some of the slogans for Antigua and especially more remoted Barbuda.
+Life is a beach.
+Land of sea and sun.
+The land of 365 beaches,” are some of the slogans for Antigua and especially more remote Barbuda.

 Barbuda after hurricane Irma

 The coral island of Barbuda, which covers only 160 square kilometers, was the first to feel the force of Hurricane Irma in September 2017.
 On the night of 6th September, it hit Barbuda at about 300 kilometers per hour.
-Nearly 90% of the structures on the island were damaged or destroyed by the hurricane, which led to a complete evacuation from the island to Antigua.
-Roads, electrical, communications and water systems were also damaged.
+The hurricane damaged or destroyed nearly 90% of the island’s buildings, forcing everyone to evacuate to Antigua.
+Irma also damaged the roads and the electrical, communication, and water systems.

-An estimated 50% of the population lost their homes, approximately 90% of properties were damaged and the government evacuated all population before the next hurricane – Jose hit the island in October 2021.
+About half of the population lost their homes, and around 90% of all properties were damaged.
+The government evacuated everyone before the next hurricane, Jose, hit the island in October 2021.

 St. John’s and the nearby Dickenson Bay

-The main island of Antigua was saved and it wasn’t hit by any hurricane this year at all.
-However, there were hardly any visitors, except for the cruise ships passengers, which started to disembark in the main port again.
-I settled down in a basic guesthouse, walking distance from the center of St. John’s.
+The main island of Antigua was spared and it wasn’t hit by any hurricane this year at all.
+However, there were hardly any visitors on the island.
+Only cruise ship passengers had started disembarking at the main port again.

-The Anglican cathedral, the Government House and the Botanic Station could be the typical sightseeing attractions, while wandering around and observing colorful wooden buildings could be more rewarding.
+The Anglican cathedral, the Government House, and the Botanic Station are the usual landmarks.
+But, for me, simply walking around and observing the colorful wooden buildings was even more enjoyable.

 I decided to walk to Dickenson Bay, the closest beach to St. John’s.
-The beachfront is lined with restaurants, beach bars and water sports rentals.
-Hotels, resorts and upscale guesthouses are a few meters away from clear, blue sea.
+The beachfront was lined with restaurants, beach bars, and places to rent water sports equipment.
+Hotels, resorts and upscale guesthouses are only a few meters away from clear, blue sea.

 Dickenson Bay is the embodiment of a perfect beach, showcasing its white sandy coastline, calm sea, and clear turquoise waters.
 It is a true paradise on earth.

-It is to no surprise that the economy of Antigua and Barbuda is particularly dependent on tourism, which accounts for 80% of GDP.
-Banking and insurance for offshore companies is also important part of Antigua’s economy.
-Antigua and Barbuda is statistically the sixth wealthiest country per capita in North America, but this does not reflect the quality of life that locals live on a day to day bases.
+It makes sense that Antigua and Barbuda rely heavily on tourism, which produces around 80% of their GDP.
+Banking and insurance for offshore companies is also important part of the economy.
+Antigua and Barbuda is listed as the sixth wealthiest country per capita in North and Central America.
+But from what I saw, this doesn’t reflect the quality of life that locals live on a day to day bases.

-Most of the income and profits goes to resort owners, off shore companies and banking sector, while locals survive on basic salaries, tourist tips and informal economy.
+Most of the income and profits go to resort owners, offshore companies, and the banking sector.
+Locals get by on basic salaries, tourist tips, and the informal economy.

 On such a day, it is fun to just watch all intruders and desperate locals who try to monetarize their activities.
-In a few hours they make more money than for the rest of the week or the whole month.
-Most of the tours are tourist traps that take you to important historic, cultural or natural sites where crowds of visitors completely flood the local beauty.
+In a few hours they make more money than during the rest of the week or the whole month.
+Most tours are tourist traps that take you to important historic, cultural, or natural highlights.
+Crowds of visitors often overwhelm the places’ real beauty.

 Swimming with stingrays

-One thing not to miss in Antigua (beside enjoying beautiful sand beaches), is definitely Stingray City & Snorkeling Excursion.
-I read about it before and decided to go there by myself with local transport on a day when no cruise ships would be in town.
+A must thing to do in Antigua, besides enjoying its beautiful sandy beaches, is the Stingray City & Snorkeling Excursion.
+I had read about it beforehand and chose to go on my own using local transport.
+I picked a day when no cruise ships were in town.

 I think it is not much to add or take.
-It was a special, unique experience, where you can really come close to these beautiful animals, touch them, take a selfie, snorkel and feed them.
-You won’t be there alone, but carefully choosing a day, it is manageable.
+It was a special, unique experience, where I was able to approach these beautiful animals.
+I even touched them, took a selfie, snorkeled with them, and fed them.
+I wasn’t alone there, but by choosing the right day, it was completely manageable.

-When we arrived to the platform in the shallow lagoon and our guides started to throw food in the water, more than ten stingrays came out of nowhere and started to swim around us, touched us, played and cruised in the beautiful clear water.
+When we arrived to the platform in the shallow lagoon and our guides started to throw food in the water, more than ten stingrays came out of nowhere.
+They started to swim around us, touched us, played and cruised in the warm, clear water.

-Apparently there have been zero casualties so far and everything turned out perfect during our tour as well.
+Apparently there have been zero casualties so far and everything turned out perfect during my tour as well.

 Anybody for sport activities?

 It’s not easy to practice sports in a tropical climate with temptation of beaches, cold beer and music at every step.
-However, the most popular sport in Antigua & Barbuda is cricket, which was made popular by the British.
+However, the most popular sport in Antigua and Barbuda is cricket, introduced and popularized by the British.

 Antigua has produced some of the greatest names in the cricket world like Sir Vivian Richards, Andy Roberts and Riche Richardson.
 They have some beautiful cricket courts and cricket is as important as religion.

 Antigua and Barbuda was one of the first stops during my Caribbean island hopping in 2017.
-I couldn’t compare it to other islands yet, when visiting it.
-At the end of the tour I can confidently claim that the relaxing atmosphere of Antigua is one of the best in the region.
+When I visited it, I couldn’t yet compare it to any other islands.
+At the end of the trip I can confidently claim that the relaxing atmosphere of Antigua is one of the best in the region.

-There is not much to do on the island, beside watersports and relaxing on the beach, sipping a cocktail/beer or partying.
-Nevertheless, this is the reason, why I came to Antigua, right?
+There is not much to do on the island, beside watersports and relaxing on the beach, sipping a cocktail or partying.
+Nevertheless, that’s exactly why I came to Antigua, isn’t it?